Photo of Noble Park train station with giant letters 'NPK' standing outside

 Questions, ideas and feedback for the Board are encouraged and welcome.
 You can get in touch with the Board by emailing suburban.revitalisation@ecodev.vic.gov.au.

 Photo of Lee Tarlamis OAM MPState Member of Parliament for South Eastern Metropolitan Region since April 2020, Lee was also elected to represent this electorate from 2010-2014.
-In the intervening years Lee served as a Senior Adviser to the Hon.
-Gavin Jennings MP, Leader of the Government (Legislative Council), Special Minister of State, Minister for Priority Precincts & Minister for Aboriginal Affairs.
+In the intervening years, Lee served as a Senior Adviser to the Hon.
+Gavin Jennings MP, Leader of the Government (Legislative Council), Special Minister of State, Minister for Priority Precincts and Minister for Aboriginal Affairs.

 Lee lives in Noble Park and grew up and undertook his schooling in the Noble Park and Keysborough areas.
 He's been active and dedicated to his local community from a very young age - establishing, working with and mentoring various community groups, organisations and individuals.